 '''

-$ pantools grouping_overview -dp tomato_DB
+$ pantools grouping_overview tomato_DB

-$ pantools grouping_overview -dp tomato_DB --mode fast
+$ pantools grouping_overview --fast tomato_DB

 '''

 Output files are written to /database_directory/group/

 - grouping_overview.txt, all homology groups in the pangenome.
 For each homology group, the total number of members and the number of members per per genome is reported. - current_pantools_homology_groups.txt, overview of the active homology groups.
 Each line represents one homology group.
 The line starts with the homology group (database) identifier followed by a colon and the rest are mRNA IDs (from gff/genbank) seperated by a space.